jeff5343/pymodd/README.rst

 - edit global and entity scripts
 - organize folders and scripts with a mapping file
-- a command to generate a pymodd project
+- a command to generate and compile a pymodd project

 Installing
 ----------